FabLabSiegen/accesslog/README.md

 3. If you don't have Python installed, install Python 3.9.0 or higher
 ### Installation
 1. Run the Docker Compose file `docker-compose run --build`
-2. Go to http://localhost:5000/ ,follow the basic setup wizard and create an account
+2. Go to http://localhost:5000/ and follow the basic setup wizard and create an account
 3. Create a terminal in your 'web'-container and run the following commands:

 ```sh